minekube/connect/.web/docs/guide/quick-start.md

 ## Step 2: Launch your Connector

 Follow the guide of the Connector you chose to install and launch it.
+The first time the Connector is launched, the Endpoint will be protected with a token, that you can reset in the Dashboard at any time.

 -> If you face serious issues [get help](#getting-help) in the Discord.